mikhailshilkov/mikhailio-hugo/content/lab/terraform/2-newfile/index.md

 Terraform has been successfully initialized!
 ```

-The output has been condenced for brevity: you should see more informational text.
-Terraform installs the requested provider into `.terraform` subfolder of the current directory.
+The output has been condensed for brevity: you should see more informational text.
+Terraform installs the requested provider into the `.terraform` subfolder of the current directory.

 ## Deploy